DimaEnotoff/FriendlyCLP/Readme.md

 Arguments are just annotated properties of a command class.
 Properties must be private and must not be instantiated.

-The library has some premade argument property types that represent commonly used data types.
-An argument property type must be one of those in the list.
+The library has some premade argument property types representing commonly used data types.
+An argument property type must be one of those on the list.
 - IntArgument
 - LongArgument
 - FloatArgument